 Exactly what is managed mobility services?
 To put it simply, MMS is a suite of services that maximize the potential of mobile devices while reducing security risk and easing the burden on IT departments.
 These services enable remote access to enterprise data through the cloud while ensuring the company isn’t at risk of any security breaches.
 Managed mobility services solutions also provide a method for increasing worker productivity while keeping costs under control.

-As a recent Gartner report highlighted, these external providers can vary widely in their range of service, vision for MMS and ability to offer an effective, comprehensive solution.
+As a Gartner report highlighted, these external providers can vary widely in their range of service, vision for MMS and ability to offer an effective, comprehensive solution.
 Before settling on a vendor, enterprises should evaluate a provider’s services and how they’re rendered.

-Understanding core deliverables
+Understanding core deliverables for managed mobility services

 - Sourcing and logistics management